-As I mentioned in my post from a few weeks ago, the nice people at JeNu gifted me their Active Youth System to take for a test drive and review.
+As I mentioned in my earlier post, the nice people at JeNu gifted me their Active Youth System to take for a test drive and review.
 I was skeptical; there isn’t an eye cream I haven’t tried and how many novelty vibrating devices do I need?

 Besides, between my retinol, hydroquinone, Rogaine and Latisse, I’m not sure my evenings can handle another beauty step without staying up past Stephen Colbert.

 My relationship with eye creams has been a rocky one though, so I’m open.
 Too much vitamin C or retinol and my eyes become an inflamed, swollen mess.
 I need hydration, but if the formula is too greasy my mascara is half way down my cheek before lunch.
 What drives me nuts is wasting lots of money on eye creams that don’t seem to work as hard as my other potions (like prescription retinol, TNS Essential Serum, or SkinCeuticals C&E Feurlic).

 Fortunately, I’ve been pleasantly surprised by the JeNu Active Youth System.

 Once I figured out how to use the wand (it doesn’t vibrate so it’s hard to tell that it’s on), it was a rather enjoyable experience.
 The eye cream itself was lovely and formulated with all the right ingredients; hylauronic acid, peptides, and anti-oxidants.
 My crepey eyes got the hydration they crave without being irritated in the process.

 The before and after pictures don’t tell a dramatic story and to be honest, the lighting is off so the photos aren’t apples to apples, but the skin around my eyes feel more supple.